 Half-Lap Joints – Simple, Strong, and Versatile

+Here is the deal.
 You remove half the thickness from each piece where they overlap.
-When they come together, the surfaces sit flush.
+When they come together, the surfaces sit perfectly flush.
 Clean.
 Simple.
+No fancy angles, no special tools required, and the joint is surprisingly strong because you get a big flat glue surface where the two pieces meet.

 Mark half the thickness on both pieces.
-Use a marking gauge if you have one – way more accurate than eyeballing with a ruler.
+Use a marking gauge if you have one — it is way more accurate than eyeballing with a ruler and pencil.
+Set the gauge to exactly half your stock thickness, lock it, and scribe the depth line on both faces and both edges of each piece.
+This reference line is everything.

 David Chen